contentful/contentful-management.js/README.md

 })
 ```

-The benefits of using the plain version of library are:
+The benefits of using the plain version of the library are:

 - The ability to reach any possible CMA endpoint without the necessity to call any async functions beforehand.
   - It's especially important if you're using this CMA client for non-linear scripts (for example, a complex Front-end application)